 Where Does CBD Extract Come From?

-A Closer Look at the Health Benefits of CBD Oil
+A Closer Look at Ongoing Research into the Health Benefits of CBD

-The most important medical benefit of CBD is pain relief.
+The most promising medical benefit of CBD is pain relief.
 There is substantial evidence that CBD can help treat chronic pain and inflammation in adults, including symptoms associated with arthritis.

 This is due to what are known as the serotonin and vanilloid receptors in your body.
-These receptors are responsible for mediating, among other things, pain perception, inflammation, and nausea.
+These receptors are responsible for mediating pain perception, inflammation, and nausea among other things.
 CBD binds to these receptors and helps inhibit these sensations.

 - Panic disorder